Tammy Wynette

 As her career entered the 1970s, Wynette was among country music's most popular artists and regularly topped the charts.
-During the same time, she met and married fellow country artist George Jones.
+During the late 1960s, she had met and in 1969 married her third husband, fellow country artist George Jones.
 The pair had a recording career together that resulted in several number one country singles and a successful touring act.
 However, their relationship was tumultuous and they divorced in 1975.
-Wynette returned as a headlining solo performer following their separation.
+Following their separation Wynette returned as a headlining solo performer.
 She also continued to have singles regularly make the upper reaches of the country charts into the 1980s.
 During this time, she also acted on several television shows, including Capitol (1986).
 Wynette had several more high-profile relationships before marrying her final husband, George Richey, in 1978.
 Several intestinal health problems led to hospitalizations and addictions to prescription pain killers, the latter of which was said to have led to her death in 1998.

 Wynette has sold an estimated 30 million records worldwide.
 She has received two Grammy Awards, three Country Music Association awards, and two Academy of Country Music Awards.
 Wynette was also among country music's first female performers to have discs certify gold and platinum by the Recording Industry Association of America.
 Her influence as a country music artist led to several inductions into music associations.
 This includes inductions into the Country Music Hall of Fame and the Nashville Songwriters Hall of Fame.